-The overarching goal of the Freshman Seminar is to foster critical thinking, study skills, college readiness, reading and writing in York College students.
-This will be achieved through the use of a variety of teaching methods including but not limited to, small group discussions, group projects and presentations, lectures and discussions.
+The overarching goal of the First Year Seminar is to foster critical thinking, study skills, college readiness, reading and writing in York College students.
+This will be achieved through the use of a variety of teaching methods including but not limited to, small group discussions, group projects, lectures and discussions.